p3rsonatic/Sonic-Emacs/README.md

 ## Avoiding shortcuts:

-`which-key` and `fido-vertical-mode` allow you to press certain important bindings like `C-c`, `C-x`, `M-x` (Alt + x) and wait for half a second to show all available commands.
+`which-key` and `vertico` allow you to press certain important bindings like `C-c`, `C-x`, `M-x` (Alt + x) and wait for half a second to show all available commands.
 Also I keep the toolbar and all that activated because the GUI eases entry.

 ## Org to LaTeX:
 - `C-c C-e` Opens export dispatcher menu -> [l] export to LaTeX -> press `o` (as pdf and open) or press `p` (as PDF only)